top of page

 Elizabeth White was born in 1854 to Charles, an agricultural labourer, and Elizabeth (nee Carpenter), the youngest of their ten children.
 The 1861 census shows the family living at Ryehill Cottage along with George Carpenter, Elizabeth's widowed grandfather.

-George and Elizabeth were married on 30th March 1876 at St Paul's Church, East Boldre and lived in Furzey Lodge and they had eight children although two did not survive infancy.
+George and Elizabeth were married on 30th March 1876 at St Paul's Church, East Boldre and lived in Furzey Lodge.
+They had eight children although two did not survive infancy.

 After his death Elizabeth continued to bring up their three youngest children at Furzey Lodge.
 The 1901 census shows 15 year old Henry working as a cowboy.
 By 1911 sons Henry, George William and Albert were all working as labourers and living with Elizabeth at Furzey Lodge.
 All three served in WWI with George being killed in action at Ypres in 1918, aged 21.